 Our post helps writers and editors to write meta descriptions, even though the advice changes over time.
 Although the article itself might be what we call cornerstone content, its content must be updated to keep up with the latest standards – constantly.

 You can easily create new, valuable content from your old posts if you update it and make it current again: old wine in new bottles, as the saying goes.
 You could, for example, replace older parts of that content with updates, or you could merge three old blog posts about the same subject into one new post.
-If you do this, please remember to redirect the old post URLs to the new post, using a 301 Redirect.
+Creating a clone of your post with Yoast Duplicate Post, so you have a draft to work on, makes this process a lot easier.
+When you’re done and trash one of the old posts, please remember to redirect the old post URLs to the new post, using a 301 Redirect.
 More on that later.

 Read more: Keep your content fresh and up to date »

 It’s likely that you have old posts or pages on your site that you don’t need anymore.
 Think along the lines of a blog post about a product you stopped selling a while ago and have no intention of ever selling again, an announcement of an event that took place a long time ago or old pages with little or no content – so-called thin content pages.

 These are just some examples, but I’m sure you know which posts and/or pages I’m talking about.
 This old content adds no value anymore, now or for the foreseeable future.
 In that case, you need to either tell Google to forget about these old posts or pages or give the URL another purpose.

 When I talk about deleting old content, I don’t mean just pressing “delete” and then forgetting about it.
 If you do that, the content might show up in Google for weeks after deletion.
 The URL might actually have some link value as well, which would be a shame to waste.

 So, what should you do?
 Here are two options: